 Blubber Regulates Blood Flow

 Unlike other fat tissue, blubber is vascularized.
-The blubber has a higher number of blood vessels compared to other typical layers of fat in the body.
+The blubber has a higher number of blood vessels than other typical layers of fat in the body.

 The layers of fat have more blood vessels for the sole purpose of temperature regulation.
 It is much easier to lose heat while in water than on land.

 Without blubber, sea mammals would have a difficult time regulating their body temperatures.
 Water temperatures are always fluctuating, and never one temperature for long.
-The marine mammals use blubber to keep their body temperatures in check in comparison to the sea around them.
+The marine mammals use blubber to keep their body temperatures in check compared to the sea around them.

-When the whale gets deeper into the water or migrates to colder regions, the temperature of the water drops considerably.
+When the whale gets deeper into the water or migrates to colder regions, the water temperature drops considerably.

 Thick Insulation Against the Cold

-Among many characteristics that sea mammals have developed over time, blubber is very effective at keeping them warm.
+Among many characteristics that sea mammals have developed over time, blubber effectively keeps them warm.

 The fat is thick and dense and accounts for a substantial portion of a whale’s body.
-For this reason, sea mammals have a body mass that is made up of about 50% blubber.
+Thus, sea mammals have a body mass made up of about 50% blubber.

 This substantial amount of fat is especially the case with marine mammals that live in the coldest regions.
 In areas such as the Arctic, whales have blubber that can develop up to 20 inches thick.